Sandeepjalui93/Sandeepjalui93/README.md

 - 👋 Hi, I’m @Sandeepjalui93
 - 👀 I’m interested in Machine Learning, Deep Learning, Computer Vision, Hardware Design, Software Engineering.
-- 🌱 Pursuing MS in ECE from University of Florida with a thesis in ML/CV
+- 🌱 Graduated MS in ECE from University of Florida with a thesis in ML/CV
 - 📫 Reach me at sandeepjalui93@gmail.com/sjalui@ufl.edu

 <!---